We all read digital copywriting every day. In fact, you’re reading it right now.

 The image below better explains the concept.

 You will also notice that a lot of attention is placed at the start of sentences.
-That provides another clue about how to write for digital consumption, so be sure to start sentences in an enticing way.
+This provides another clue about how to write for digital consumption, so be sure to start sentences in an enticing way.

-The F Pattern is not a uniform law to follow when writing for digital though.
+The F Pattern is not a uniform law to follow when writing for digital, though.
 It’s a concept and provides a handy outline for writers, but the way people consume digital content continues to evolve.

 The most important thing to remember is that readers are human, and you want them to engage with the writing.